 Jennifer Boyens Victor is the owner of The Victor Firm LLC.
 She is a founder of and serves as a co-Executive Director of the Chief Litigation Counsel Association.
 Additionally, Ms. Victor serves as the Program Director of a corporation’s employment dispute resolution program on an outsourced basis.
-She is also an adjunct professor at Georgia State University College of Law, where she teaches ADR and Advanced ADR.
-She also teaches a dispute systems design course for The Straus Institute for Dispute Resolution at Pepperdine University’s School of Law and has taught dispute systems design for the Kennesaw State University’s Master of Science in Conflict Management program.
+She has also been an adjunct professor at Georgia State University College of Law, where she taught ADR and Advanced ADR and has also taught a dispute systems design course for The Straus Institute for Dispute Resolution at Pepperdine University’s School of Law and for the Kennesaw State University’s Master of Science in Conflict Management program.
 Ms. Victor is a member of the State Bar of Georgia.

 Ms. Victor specializes in working with corporations and organizations in the areas of ADR program design, early case assessment, and other areas of conflict management.
 Ms. Victor has extensive experience in designing and implementing conflict management programs, and she regularly provides consulting and training services in the areas of conflict prevention and management (including, but not limited to, facilitation, mediation, early case assessment, and arbitration).
-Ms. Victor is also a registered mediator with the Georgia Supreme Court’s Office of Dispute Resolution, as well as a trained and experienced facilitator and ombudsperson.
-She is also a General Electric-certified Six Sigma Green Belt.
+Ms. Victor also has extensive mediation experience in addition to being a trained and experienced facilitator and ombudsperson.

 Ms. Victor received a B.A. in History with Honors from Agnes Scott College, where she was inducted into Phi Beta Kappa.
 She received a J.D. from Georgia State University College of Law.